The Science of Learning: Better Teaching Through Behavior Analysis

 Kennesaw State University, GA

 Abstract: Third-grade children from economically disadvantaged backgrounds who struggle with reading proficiency are six times more likely to drop out of high school than their proficient peers.
 This gap not only increases their risk of remaining economically disadvantaged into adulthood but also has broader financial and social repercussions for their families, communities, and society at large.
 Over several decades, the science of behavior has developed teaching methods that significantly enhance learning outcomes for school-age children.
 When these methods are applied to reading instruction, they can effectively meet the literacy needs of economically disadvantaged children.
 In this presentation, I will describe research-based teaching procedures from the science of behavior and their application to reading instruction.
 I will also highlight recent advancements in science-based reading interventions that are rooted in verbal behavior analysis.
 Finally, I will discuss the extensive benefits of investing in effective reading instruction for economically disadvantaged children and their wider communities.
 This presentation will conclude with strategic recommendations for behavior analysts to form partnerships with schools and community organizations, aimed at addressing the educational challenges faced by economically disadvantaged families.
+(1 BACB CEU)

 Learning Objectives: Participants will…